Mech342/Group-Project/README.md

 The four main platforms used to build this system were: MATLAB, Simulink, CoppeliaSim, and Quarc.
 MATLAB is used as the primary computation engine.
 CoppeliaSim is our simulation platform that allows us to build a virtual model of our robot.
 Simulink acts as the go between MATLAB and CoppeliaSim and Quark is a watchdog that provides additional features.
 Together these four systems make up our full PID system.

 In regards to our requirements, we were able to derive a transfer function, to properly model the physical system.
 We were able to generate a simulated model of the physical system as well as create a control system prototype that is ready to be implemented in Simulink.
 We were not however successful in our attempts to integrate the transfer function with the virtual system.
+Please see our links below for our full project report, presentatiton video, and software files.